Human-Inspired Framework to Accelerate Reinforcement Learning: Random Walk: An Illustration

 Due to a lack of action here, the agent's main goal is to acquire state values through experience.
 Initial value learning is slow and necessitates a substantial number of samples.
 This is because, initially, the agent only receives immediate feedback (a non-zero reward) when it reaches the terminal state on the right.
 However, we can expedite learning by assigning simpler tasks to the agent that offer more frequent immediate feedback.
 For instance, in Figure \ref{fig1.b}, we introduce an assistant reward, $R^A$, which provides a reward of 0.1 each time the agent moves to the right, except when it reaches the right terminal state, at which point we award 1.
 It is evident that learning this auxiliary goal is swifter because the agent receives more frequent reward feedback to update its value function.
+Consequently, according to the definition \ref{Task_Simplicity}, it can be concluded that task $A$ is simpler compared to task $T$, highlighting $t_A<t_T$.

-Additionally, as depicted in Figure \ref{fig2}, a straightforward yet intelligent approach for determining the $\beta(e)$ function might be $\beta(e) = \beta(0)\lambda^{e}$, where $\beta(0)=1$, and $\lambda \in \{0.8, 0.9, 0.95\}$.
-The agent could initially begin learning goal $A$ but will quickly shift its focus to mastering goal $M$.
+With the provided $R^A$ as depicted in Figure \ref{fig1.b}, the calculation of $\alpha_{A,T}$ for 5, 11, and 33 states yields values of 0.9964, 0.9904, and 0.9711, respectively, satisfying the conditions in definitions \ref{Task_Similarity} and \ref{Task_Simplicity}.
+Then, as depicted in Figure \ref{fig2}, a straightforward yet intelligent approach for determining the $\beta(e)$ function might be $\beta(e) = \beta(0)\lambda^{e}$, where $\beta(0)=1$, and $\lambda \in \{0.8, 0.9, 0.95\}$.
+The agent could initially begin learning goal $A$ but will quickly shift its focus to mastering goal $T$.
+Figure \ref{figalpha} provides evidence of such shifting by highlighting the growth in the task similarity between $\texttt{TA}$ and the main task $T$ at episode $e$.

-To assess the performance of our proposed method, we opted for a basic value-based algorithm, specifically the temporal-difference learning method (TD(0)) \cite{tesauro1995} with a constant step size of 0.1, despite the compatibility of \texttt{TA-Explore} with various RL algorithms.
+To assess the performance of our proposed method, we opted for a basic value-based algorithm, specifically the temporal-difference learning method (TD(0)) \citep{tesauro1995} with a constant step size of 0.1, despite the compatibility of \texttt{TA-Explore} with various RL algorithms.
 This choice is due to Random Walk's nature as an MRP problem with a discrete state space.
 In this instance, transfer learning occurs through value transfer, where the value functions derived for each task serve as the initial values for the subsequent task.
 Our results are an average of 100 test runs, with each execution initializing the state-value functions for all states to zero.
-The performance measurement hinges on the root mean square (RMS) error between the learned value function and the true value function corresponding to $M$ and $R^T$.
+The performance measurement hinges on the root mean square (RMS) error between the learned value function and the true value function corresponding to $T$ and $R^T$.